CMB2/cmb2-attached-posts/README.md

 ## Installation

-Follow the example in `example-field-setup.php` for a demonstration.
+Follow the example in [`example-field-setup.php`](https://github.com/WebDevStudios/cmb2-attached-posts/blob/master/example-field-setup.php) for a demonstration.
 The example assumes you have both CMB2 and this extension in your mu-plugins directory.
-If you're using CMB2 installed as a plugin, remove [line 6 of the example](https://github.com/WebDevStudios/cmb2-attached-posts/blob/master/example-field-setup.php#L6).
+If you're using CMB2 installed as a plugin, remove [lines 6-9 of the example](https://github.com/WebDevStudios/cmb2-attached-posts/blob/master/example-field-setup.php#L6-L9).

 ## Customization
-In the example file `example-field-setup.php`, the field is added using the prefix `_attached_cmb2_` and the name `attached_posts` which results in a meta key of `_attached_cmb2_attached_posts`.
-The example also demonstrates how to modify the `get_posts` query args.
+The example demonstrates how to modify the `get_posts` query args, and allows you to toggle the thumbnails display as well as a filter search input.

 ## Usage
 You can retrieve the meta data using the following: